 Case law on subsidies in the VAT Act

-The following blog post provides information about the judgment of the Federal Court on July 28, 2014 (2C_1143/2013 and 2C_1144/2013).
-The Federal Court classified the compensation for transportation costs of students of a special school as subsidies within the meaning of Art.
-18 Para.
+The following blog post provides information on the Federal Supreme Court ruling of July 28, 2014 (2C_1143/2013 and 2C_1144/2013).
+The Federal Supreme Court classifies the reimbursement of transport costs for pupils attending a special school as subsidies within the meaning of Art.
+18 para.
 2 lit. a MWSTG.
-Therefore, the service is not subject to value-added tax.
+The service is therefore not subject to value added tax.

 Facts

-The Association A. operates special schools for children and adolescents with mental or physical disabilities.
-Association A. has entered into a framework agreement with Taxi Company B. to ensure the transportation of students.
-The taxi company bills its services at the standard rate of 8%.
-The costs of transportation can be charged back to the Canton of St. Gallen by Association A. The Federal Tax Administration (ESTV) concluded in an inspection that these charged-back transportation services were also taxable, as they represent a remunerated transportation service to the school-age children.
-The Federal Administrative Court approved these tax reassessments with a decision on October 30, 2013.
-Subsequently, Association A. filed a complaint against the ESTV in public law matters at the Federal Court and was successful.
+The association A. runs special schools for children and young people with mental or physical disabilities.
+A. has concluded a framework agreement with the taxi company B. to ensure the transport of the pupils.
+The taxi company charges the standard rate of 8% for its services.
+The association A. can in turn pass on the transport costs to the canton of St. Gallen.
+During an audit, the Federal Tax Administration (FTA) concluded that these passed-on transport services were also taxable, as they constituted a transport service provided for consideration to persons subject to compulsory schooling.
+The Federal Administrative Court upheld the additional charges in its decision of October 30, 2013.
+The association A. subsequently lodged an appeal against the FTA in public law matters with the Federal Supreme Court and was upheld.

-Transportation services that must be provided due to an unreasonable school commute fall under the claim to free schooling.
-For the school-aged children, the services of the association are provided free of charge.
-This means that the payments from the Canton of St. Gallen to Association A. represent subsidies (Art.
-18 Para.
-2 lit. a MWSTG) and not a taxable remuneration for services.
-Thus, the mere passing on of an already value-added taxed service is avoided.
+Transport services that must be provided due to an unreasonable school route are covered by the right to free school education.
+The association's services are provided free of charge to school-age children.
+This means that the payments made by the canton of St. Gallen to association A. constitute subsidies (Art.
+18 para.
+2 lit. a MWSTG) and not taxable remuneration for services.
+This avoids the mere passing on of a service that has already been subject to VAT.